mightyaleksey/use-fetch/readme.md

 ## Polyfill
 To use the library in browsers, that doesn't have **fetch** (see support [here](https://caniuse.com/#feat=fetch)), you may want to add a polyfill.
 Check the [unfetch](https://github.com/developit/unfetch#usage-as-a-polyfill) project.

+## Development
+The contents of **src** folder written in es5 syntax — saves times on transpilers setup, cause you don't need any.
+- `yarn bundle` — create standalone browser bundle
+- `yarn check-es5` — checks if it's a valid es5 syntax
+- `yarn lint --fix` — lint the code and fix stylistic issues
+- `yarn test` — run tests in google chrome

 ## Future plans